stacks-network/stacks-core/sip/sip-003-peer-network.md

 All Stacks network messages are composed of _scalars_, _byte buffers_ of fixed length, _vectors_ of variable length, and _typed containers_ of variable length.

-A scalar is a number represnted by 1, 2, 4, or 8 bytes, and is unsigned.
+A scalar is a number represented by 1, 2, 4, or 8 bytes, and is unsigned.
 Scalars requiring 2, 4, and 8 bytes are encoded in network byte order (i.e. big-endian).

 Byte buffers have known length and are transmitted as-is.